Essential oils smell wonderful, but did you know you can use essential oils for cleaning? They make terrific anti-bacterial and all-purpose cleaners.

 You can add oils to your laundry for fresh smelling clothes.
 Use essential oils for cleaning counters, walls, and your shower.

-If you’re looking for ways to clean your home naturally, try using essential oils for cleaning.
 Here are some great cleaning with essential oils recipes for you to try:

 Orange oil has a lovely citrus scent and is great for cutting grease.